xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 An object works by sending and receiving *messages*.
 When an object receives a message, it can react by sending messages to other objects.
 How do we test an object then?
 The simple way is to send a message to an object and then use *getters* to access the object internal state.
 One problem with this is that the getters will force us to expose at least part of the object's internal representation.
 This will make it harder to change the object.

 Not only that.
-Using getters will push us to separate data and behaviour.
+Using getters will push us to separate data and behaviour, which is not effective object design.
 Consider

     if (point.isPolar()) {
       x = point.getRadius() * Math.cos(point.getAngle());